teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 bounded copies of nick, channel, command, arguments, source and private/public state.
 It contains private output sinks that the plugin cannot inspect.

+The invocation also exposes `activation_mode`, `config`, `config_value` and `output_allowed`.
+In `observe` mode the handler executes, but reply/notice sinks return without writing to IRC.
+The sink checks current policy again at emission time, so a late switch to `off` or `observe` revokes output.

 Event and job handlers receive equally narrow values:

 ```perl